namnamir/configurations-and-security-hardening/DDNS.md

                    -H "Authorization: Bearer $api_token" \
               | jq -r '{"result"}[] | .[0] | .id'
              )
-    # check if the zone ID is avilable
+    # check if the zone ID is available
     if [ $zone_id ]; then
         # check if there is any IP version 4
         if [ $ipv4 ]; then
-            # Check if A Record exists
+            # Check if any A record exists
             if [ -z "${check_record_ipv4}" ]; then
                 echo -e "\033[0;31m [-] No A Record is set for ${dns_record}.
 This should be created first!" exit 1